EddieR222/Global-XI-Football-Maestro/CONTRIBUTING.md

 If not able to use Discord, emailing the founder is also possible by emailing globalxifootballmaestro@gmail.com.
 Please send important messages here :)

 ### Future
 The hope is if the community gets big enough a website and reddit page may be made so more discussion about the game can be made.
-For now please be patient and following the rules above!
+For now please be patient and follow the rules above!
 Thank you :)